xhchen28/TempRebuttal/memory_quantization_beta.md

 - **Decoding:** map the index to its corresponding reconstruction center

 This procedure is fixed at initialization and shared across all layers and dimensions.
 It depends only on the block dimension \(m\), not on any model or dataset.

-### Reproducibility

-In the revision, we will:
-- replace the ambiguous phrase “1-bit sign, 3-bit digits” with
-  **“1-bit sign + 3-bit Lloyd–Max codebook index”**
-- add the exact codebook construction procedure
-- release the codebook generation script
-- include full hardware / software context

----

 ## 3. Empirical Validation of the SRHT-Induced Beta Prior